October 2008 Archives

 This seems more obvious now than it did in March, more obvious in March, 2008 than few years ago.
 Brin's ideas now seem as facile as John Perry Barlow's A Declaration of the Independence of Cyberspace.
 Barlow's 1996 piece told governments to stay out of Cyberspace, which he declared a "civilization" and promised a "more humane and fair than the world your governments have made."

-Each year's technology evolutions make those original manifestos seem in hindsight, more nostagic, even quaint.
+Each year's technology evolutions make those original manifestos seem even more nostalgic, even more quaint.
 China now monitors and archives Skype messages.
 Ah, but I don't live in China you say.
 Then for you the New York Times writes today about the newest book by James Bamford "The Shadow Factory: The Ultra- Secret NSA From 9/11 to the Eavesdropping on America".
 The author's third book on the NSA focuses on "the agency's growing partnership with private companies to tap into the fiber-optic cables that now carry most telephone and Internet traffic."
 As he documents in the book, ABC reported that the NSA had been recently eavesdropping on ordinary citizens abroad.

 What are citizens to do if it ends up they can't hold a candle to the state's spying?
 Get creative.
 Via BoingBoing, we're led to Open Rights Group's (ORG) 4 X 5 meter collage of photos of surveillance "ephemera" all over the UK.
 The group collected photos capturing what they call "UK's wholesale transformation into the surveillance society/database state".
 ORG then arranged the photos into a "Big-Brother-esque photo of Gordon Brown looking over Parliament Square against a background of barbed wire, handcuffs and double helice."

-The (new) US government also has some ideas up its' sleeves.
+The (new) US government has plenty of ideas of it's own.
 Like the so called "Google government" proposed by Obama in 2006 or Palin in 2008.
 Will that correct the imbalance of power by making more information available to citizens?
 Ease our minds?

 Whales in The Supreme Court